Email as a Means of Communication

 Requesting to Break a Housing Occupancy Agreement

-If something happens unexpectedly after you sign your housing occupancy agreement, you may request to break your housing occupancy agreement.
-A “Request for Occupancy Agreement Release” form is available in the Housing Office with a guideline for documentation that is needed to process the application.
-If you break your housing occupancy agreement, your housing deposit is forfeited, and if approved, you will also be charged one additional month of rent from the day you move out.
+- If something happens unexpectedly after you sign your housing occupancy agreement, you may request to break your housing occupancy agreement.
+A “Request for Occupancy Agreement Release” form is available on the Graduate and Theological Student web page with guidelines for documentation that are needed to process the application.
+If you break your housing occupancy agreement, your housing deposit is forfeited, and you will also be charged one additional month of rent from the day you move out.
 If you choose not to submit the application, you are not eligible for any refunds.